Aszura/AceEngine/README.md

 # Ace Engine
 The Ace Engine is the latest game engine project from 08/2015.

 It features a component based 3D game engine that can be easily extended.
-Levels are loaded via XML to offer the possibility to implement an independant editor.
+Levels are loaded via XML to offer the possibility to implement an independent editor.
 Currently the renderer is based on the OpenGL API.
 The components are stored in highly-optimized packed arrays.

 #Libraries
 The game engine uses the following libraries: